-How can mindfulness make you a better leader?
+How can mindfulness make you a better leader?by

 I have been involved in leadership programs for many years, and have often noticed that on them, very intelligent, aware and senior people still surprise themselves by discovering uncomfortable truths about themselves, especially triggers or personal ‘hot spots’.